harvanchik/tailwind-template/README.md

 - Run `npm run dev` in the root folder of the project.
 - Use the NPM scripts shortcut in the [bottom left corner of the File Explorer tab in VS Code](https://imgur.com/a/pLlZvpk.png).

 This will start a **long-running watch process** that will **generate** your styles **on-demand** instead of generating everything in advance.
 This is extremely useful for making development quicker and more efficient.
-In the terminal, you should see the initial complie message and the amount of time it took.
+In the terminal, you should see the initial compile message and the amount of time it took.
 Anytime you save an HTML file, the **tailwind.css** file, or the **tailwind.config.js** file, the CSS will be processed and re-compiled.
 These styles will not be minified in the development process.

 Please note that classes are added on-demand, but not removed on-demand.
 This is currently by design as [stated by Adam Wathan](https://github.com/tailwindlabs/tailwindcss/issues/4098#issuecomment-821867583 'stated by Adam Wathan'), the creator of TailwindCSS.
 To work around this (cache bust it), simply save the **tailwind.css** file.
 It will force a full re-compile and remove any unused classes.